 Enhanced STAR is designed for senior condo owners aged 65 or older who meet additional income requirements.
 For the 2024 tax year, the income threshold is $98,700 or less, while for 2025, the limit increases to $107,300.
 The program offers an approximate annual benefit of $650, making it particularly advantageous for seniors on fixed incomes.

-Unlike Basic STAR, Enhanced STAR requires annual re-certification of income and age eligibility.
-Applicants must provide proof of age and income and can apply either online or through the New York State Department of Taxation and Finance.
+Unlike Basic STAR, Enhanced STAR requires annual recertification of income and age eligibility.
+Applicants must provide proof of age and income, and can apply either online or through the New York State Department of Taxation and Finance.
 Married couples or siblings co-owning a condo can still qualify if at least one individual meets the age and income criteria.

 Application Process